pygfx/pygfx.github.io/pages/index.md

         <a class='button' href='https://github.com/pygfx/rendercanvas'><i class='fab'></i> Source</a>
         <h3>RenderCanvas</h3>
         One canvas API, multiple backends.
-Enables Pygfx to render into an Qt/wx application, Jupyter notebook, and more.
+Enables Pygfx to render into a native window, a Qt application, a Jupyter notebook, and more.
     </div>

     <div class=projectbox>